Kashmir nutcracker: Description

 It is a distinctive corvid with heavily streaked and spotted plumage.
 They are usually 32–35 cm in length.
 They have a wing length of 195–212 mm, with a weight of 155–173 g for females and 165–177 g for males.

-It has a blackish crown and nape, with the sides of the head and the body plumage being blackish gray-brown.
+It has a blackish crown and nape, with the sides of the head and the body plumage being blackish grey-brown.
 The body has heavy white streaking, spotting, and striping.
 Although the bird looks whitish from a distance, the breast and flanks show more brown than the rest of the body, also having more bold spotting.
 The wings are glossy black, with white tips on the coverts and secondaries.
 The tail is also glossy black and has white tips on all the rectrices.
-The vents and undertail coverts are completely white in colour.
-The bill is relatively slim, conical, pointed, and black in color.
+The vents and undertail coverts are completely white.
+The bill is relatively slim, conical, pointed, and black.

 Vocalisations

 Their vocalisations are poorly studied, but are described as being extremely similar to those of the Eurasian nutcracker.
 Begging juveniles make calls that have been described as "somewhat reminiscent of the squealing of little pigs".
 Other calls have been described as very variable, although it is not known if they are simply variations of a single call type, or are in fact individual calls.

 The most common call is a loud and harsh nasal 'kraa', which is usually given doubled or tripled, and repeated in rapidly 6–7 times.
 It is quite distinctive and may have slower or faster variants.
 One possible variant is the 'reek', which is a less nasal and harsher call that is given in a different context.
 They also make a 'reer', which is a slightly overslurred call, more nasal than the other two, but with an uncertain function.
 They have a whisper song, though it is not a true song, like most corvid songs.
 It is described as a mixture of harsh notes which are higher in pitch than most of the typical calls produced by this species, and mixed with click-gulping nasal notes.
 The songs exhibit significant variation.

 The birds are typically heard early in the day.
 The 'kraa' calls are given from conifer trees, at varying heights, while 'reek' calls have been recorded from birds perched some metres off the ground, and 'reer' call are typically observed from birds that are near or on the ground.